gersonmontenegro/cinemapp/README.md

 This behavior allows me give the user a great experience.

 Then, I made an animation in order to create an app flow until the main interface.

+Now, is time to create the main interface, and I have a idea that I want to implement.